 Constituent particles in ionic solids of the Crystalline Solids are anions (negatively charged) and cations (positively charged).
 An ion is surrounded by a typical number of opposite charges.
 For example, in NaCl, the Na+ ion is surrounded by 6 Cl- ions.
 Ions in these solids are held together by strong electrostatic forces.
 They have high melting and boiling points and are soluble in polar solvents but not in non-polar solvents.

 What are covalent solids?
 In these solids, atoms of molecules are held to each other by covalent bonds.
 A network of interconnecting covalent bonds throughout the crystal thus leads to the formation of a giant molecule.
-They have high melting and boiling points and are generally bad conductors with the exception of graphite which is a good conductor (due to the fourth electron being free).
+They have high melting and boiling points and are generally bad conductors except graphite which is a good conductor (due to the fourth electron being free).

 What are metallic solids?
 In these solids, the constituent particles in metallic solids are metal atoms which have valence electrons to be given/lost, therefore ending up being positively charged.
 The sea of electrons available is spread all through the crystal and can easily move about.
 The attractive force between positively charged ions and sea of electrons is the cause for metallic bond formation.
 This is the force holding the metal ions together.
 Metallic solids have a regular structure with high melting and boiling points.
 Because of the sea of electrons they have high thermal and metallic conductivity.
 All metals and alloys are metallic solids.